Best Down Jackets for Outdoor Adventures

 Weight: 18.5 oz Fill: 6.7 oz./800-fill

-All that durable material and the high fill weight make this one of the heavier options on this list at 18.5 oz.
-Although, thanks to the high fill power, it’s still packable and packs into its own stuff sack.
+The high fill weight and burly material make this one of the heavier options we tested (18.5 oz).
+However, the high fill power means it’s still packable and packs into its own stuff sack.
 The Electron Pro also contains recycled materials and RDS-certified down.

 • PROs